department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - My HealtheVet content and functionality (starting with Appointments, Prescriptions, Secure Messaging, and Records — known as “the big four” since they are top tasks)
 - Health-related things on VA.gov (examples: apply for health care, medical copays, travel pay, order hearing aid batteries and prosthetic socks)

-The health apartment will be designed with intuitive and meaningful pathways to content closely related to health, content that lives elsewhere on VA.gov (examples: disability, claims, Veterans Health Library).
+The health apartment will have intuitive and meaningful pathways to content closely related to health, content that lives elsewhere on VA.gov (examples: disability, claims, Veterans Health Library).

 In conversations with OCTO and OCC staff, we heard that the “health apartment” appealed to them for a few reasons:
 - All things health are in one place.